By John Conway

 This article proposes some general criteria for a future sovereign strike capability, but it still requires a central idea to add potency and lethality.
 New ideas will come with the arrival of new technologies and platforms, and traditional concepts such as the ‘EW Triad’ and SEAD can be given a new lease on life based upon networked joint capabilities and manned-unmanned teaming.

-John Conway has worked in the Australian Defence Industry for almost a decade and specialises in the design, integration and implementation of command, information warfare and human factors at the enterprise level.
-He is a Board Member of the Sir Richard Williams Foundation, and his experience as a senior joint air warfare commander and air combat aviator includes Cold War Europe in the Second Allied Tactical Air Force, the Balkans, Middle East, and Eastern Mediterranean theatres of operation.
+John Conway has worked in the Australian Defence Industry for 13 years and specialises in the design, integration and implementation of air warfare capability at the enterprise level.
+He is a Fellow and Board Member of the Sir Richard Williams Foundation, and his experience as a senior joint air warfare commander and air combat aviator includes Cold War Europe in the Second Allied Tactical Air Force, the Balkans, Middle East, South Atlantic, and Eastern Mediterranean theatres of operation.